2023 Ohio Wheat Performance Test

 from vertical.

 Plant Height is the distance in inches from the soil surface to the top of the heads.
-Heading Date was the average calendar day of the year on which 50% of the heads were completely emerged.
-Average of Wood and
+Heading Date was the average calendar day of the year on which 50% of the heads were completely emerged at the Union county location (Ex: Day 136 = May 15).

 Flour Yield is the percent flour yield from milled whole grain.
 Flour Softness is the percent of fine-granular milled flour.
 Values higher than approximately 50 indicate kernel textures that are appropriate for soft wheat.
 Generally, high values are more desirable.